A business case for using a recruitment consultancy

 However, during ‘leaner’ times there is a school of thought that using a recruiter can be more costly than managing the process in-house or using self-service job ad websites.
 But, when you start to look at time versus money, the ROI isn’t as clear cut as it seems.

 On the surface of it, yes, it can make sense to keep it all in-house.
 According to research from Glassdoor, the average cost-per-hire in the UK is £3,000, so if budgets are tight then this can be a significant spend for an SME.

 Combine these costs with the fact that the average length of the job interview process is 27.5 days, and you can see how it’s all starting to stack-up.
 It’s no surprise adding a recruiter to the mix may be a daunting prospect.

 However, the research also highlighted that a key issue for 88% of hiring decision-makers is how they go about attracting high-quality, informed candidates, who are more likely to ‘buy-in’ to a business and who will be:

 Attracting informed candidates

-For all employers, the whole point of recruiting is to find the best candidate for the job with a view to them being a long-term employee who is invested in, and the best fit, for your business.
+For all employers, the whole point of recruiting is to find the best candidate for the job and one that will be a long-term employee who will be invested in, and the best fit, for your business.

 In order to achieve this, there needs to be time, focus and consideration put into the job description and job ad.
 To get the right people means the brief has to resonate with them and make your business an attractive proposition for the best senior level candidates.